JolifantoBambla/webgpu-sky-atmosphere/README.md

   },
 });

-// or use the async version
-const skyRenderer = await SkyAtmosphereComputeRenderer.createAsync(device, { /* config */ });
+// or use the async version that initializes all pipelines asynchronously const skyRenderer = await SkyAtmosphereComputeRenderer.createAsync(device, { /* config */ });